Mary, Queen of Scots

 In Scotland, the court turns on Mary.
 She is paraded through Edinburgh, accused of Darnley’s murder.
 She escapes to England, where Elizabeth is sure to help.
 Elizabeth hears the news of Darnley’s death.

 Thousands of letters pass between Elizabeth and Mary.
-They know each other well – sisters, rivals, each a danger to the other.
-Letters connect them and keep them apart.
-They will never meet, but they will write.
+They know each other well – cousins, rivals, each a danger to the other.
+Letters connect them yet keep them apart.
 When Mary reaches out for sanctuary, Elizabeth arrests her.

 Elizabeth is now the sole Queen in power.
-But nowhere is safe.
-Treachery and betrayal surround her.
+But treachery and betrayal surround her.

 The end approaches.
 Mary is imprisoned but still plotting.
 Now an adult, her son James pledges loyalty to Elizabeth.
-Walsingham sets his traps, but Mary is clever and hard to catch.
-Her plots are uncovered, Elizabeth’s reign is threatened.
+Walsingham sets his traps, and Mary’s plots are uncovered; Elizabeth’s reign is threatened.
 Coded letters are broken.
 Mary’s guilt is proven.
 Elizabeth’s hand is forced.
-She has no choice.
 Mary must die.

 Elizabeth is old and unshaken – the Virgin Queen once more.
 Mary faces her end with courage and precision.
-Three blows of the axe, and she is gone – a martyr.
-Her end is also her beginning.
+Three blows of the axe and she is gone, but her end is also her beginning.

 Access